 Learn and Earn Activity

 Do you want to be rewarded for your learning and attention on this blog?
-It’s easy once you have a steem account to login below.
+It’s easy once you have an account to login below.
 All you have to do is answer the following questions in the comments section below

 - How often do you use pivot tables and what feature of a pivot table is your favorite and why?

 - Describe a situation where you use pivot tables

 - Describe a situation where you use the value as settings to perform calculations